guimachiavelli/guimachiavelli.com/_posts/2016-01-10-song-apocalypse.md

 {% soundcloud_embed 273984579 %}

 This small project was coded in one afternoon, making mainly use of the Web Audio API.
-[The code is available on Github][git].
+[The source code is available on Github][git].

 Online at [https://guimachiavelli.github.io/sandberg-apocalypse/][link-site].